Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 ##### Jenny
 - Talking points:
   - This step is "Produce manufacturing-ready data."
-  - "Building models requires as input, individual datasets that are shaped a certain way."
+  - Building models requires as input, individual datasets that are shaped a certain way.
-    - "Data engineers are best suited to put these datasets together."
+    - Data engineers are best suited to put these datasets together.
-    - "Qbiz recommends a feature-store as machinery to put together these datasets."
+    - Qbiz recommends a feature-store as machinery to put together these datasets.
-  - "The most mature vision of the feature-store allows a data scientist to click a few buttons and receive the correct, customized dataset for the desired model type and parameters."
+  - The most mature vision of the feature-store allows a data scientist to click a few buttons and receive the correct, customized dataset for the desired model type and parameters.
-    - A general-purpose product for this does not exist.
+    - A general-purpose product for this does not exist from any product vendor.
-    - Qbiz can help companies with the machinery for customized datasets on demand with the right manual/automated tradeoff for the maturity level of the company.
+    - Qbiz can help companies deliver the machinery for "customized datasets on demand" with the right balance of manual/automated for the maturity level of the company.
-    - This is NOT a data warehouse.
+    - This is NOT a data lake or a data warehouse.
+      - Data lakes capture raw data not in the shape required for building models.
+        - Models require a "granularity of action"; raw data is usually not at that granularity.
+        - At the specific granularity of action, computing specific features is complex.
       - Data warehouses are for dashboards and are relatively stable.
         - The feature store is for on-demand requests that are complex.
+          - The feature store is not stable.

 ## 2. Doing Data Science